Decoding Generalization from Memorization in Deep Neural Networks: Discussion

 \subsubsection{Acknowledgments}

 Simran Ketha was supported by an APPCAIR Fellowship, from the Anuradha \& Prashanth Palakurthi Centre for Artificial Intelligence Research.
 The work was supported in part by an Additional Competitive Research Grant from BITS to Venkatakrishnan Ramaswamy.
 The authors acknowledge the computing time provided on the High Performance Computing facility, Sharanga, at the Birla Institute of Technology and Science - Pilani, Hyderabad Campus.
+We thank Harsha Varun Marisetty for compute assistance for training some of the models used here.